smoghadamreza/xtrader/Writerside/topics/data-app-views.md

 This function retrieves all available symbol identifiers from the database.

 #### Input Parameters {id=input_param_5}
-- request: Standard Django HttpRequest
+- request: Standard Django <include from="repeatable-texts.topic" element-id="http-request"/>

 #### Behavior {id=behavior_5}
 - Queries all records from the Symbol model